GEOG/EME 432

 This lesson is structured to make you think about the interconnected nature of energy policy and climate policy.

 During the Trump Administration, the United States lost virtually all momentum behind meaningful national climate policy.
 Efforts to meet targets associated with the Paris Agreement were halted with our intent and then formal withdrawal from the compact.
 The Clean Power Plan was replaced with the Affordable Clean Energy Rule.
 These are just a few of the larger examples of efforts to undo work set in motion by the Obama Administration to help us meet our Paris Agreement targets.
-But that's in the past, and the Biden Administration is now working to try to get us back on track.
-We've rejoined the Paris Agreement, and the IIJA and the IRA both have hefty climate-friendly provisions.
-But I still want to take a minute to talk about the Clean Power Plan.
+However, with the start of the Biden Administration, the US rejoined the Paris Agreement, and the IIJA and the IRA both have hefty climate-friendly provisions which we'll explore in more detail later this semester, but for now I still want to take a minute to talk about the Clean Power Plan.

 Here is a short clip put out by the Obama White House explaining the Clean Power Plan.
 However, if you're like me and want more detail, I recommend checking out the Press Conference (just under 30 minutes) from when President Obama announced the plan.
 While it might not seem immediately relevant given it's currently defunct, it still represents a fundamental shift in the way climate policy is crafted, creating a national umbrella with flexibility for states to meet requirements tailored to their own economic and environmental realities.
 In time, we may see something like this reemerge.